 [Section 235 inserted by No. 42 of 2004 s.
 130.]

-236. Recovery of payments
+236. Payments under interim payment orders when no liability to pay compensation etc., provisions as to

 If an arbitrator subsequently determines that a person is not liable to pay compensation by way of the weekly payments or statutory expenses that have been paid in accordance with an interim payment order, the following provisions apply —

 (a) the worker or other person who received that compensation is not required to refund the compensation unless the arbitrator otherwise orders under paragraph (b);